Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Introduction

-The contributions of this work can be summarized as: \begin{itemize} \item We propose two novel algorithms for GP-bandits with unknown prior: PE- and HP-GP-TS. \item We theoretically analyze the regret of HP-GP-TS using a UCB framework and an information-theoretic framework which provides a regret bound of order $\O(\sqrt{T|\Xc| \log |\Xc|})$.
-Additionally, we analyze the regret of PE-GP-TS. \item We experimentally evaluate our algorithms on both synthetic and real-world data, demonstrating that they achieve superior performance and that the regret of HP-GP-TS does not increase with $|P|$. \end{itemize}
+\begin{itemize} \item We propose a Thompson sampling based algorithm for GP-bandits with unknown prior, PE-GP-TS, and theoretically analyze its regret.

+\item We provide a sublinear regret bound for HP-GP-TS \citep[EGP-TS]{luSurrogate2023} that depends on $\bar{\gamma}_T(P_1)$, correcting and improving upon the bound of \citet{luSurrogate2023}. \item We identify technical issues with the proof of the regret bound for MixTS \citep{hongThompson2022} in the linear setting, preventing its direct extension to the GP-setting. \item We experimentally evaluate the TS-based algorithms on both synthetic and real-world data, demonstrating that they achieve competitive performance and that the regret of HP-GP-TS does not empirically increase with $|P|$. \end{itemize}